Karvia

 Karvia is a municipality of Finland founded in 1865.

 Karvia is located in the province of Western Finland and is part of the Satakunta region.
 The population is and the municipality covers an area of of which is inland water.
 The population density is Data Finland municipality/population density Karvia.

-Twin town of Karvia is Viru-Nigula in Estonia since 1994.
+Viru-Nigula in Estonia has been the twin town of Karvia since 1994.